TheGF/almost-scrum/web/src/help/boards.md

 ![](/help/board.png#size=90,align=left)
 The filter panel includes:
-- a button to create a new task
+- a button to create a new post
 - a search field to filter the tasks
 - a button to show/hide the content of tasks
 - a button to choose filter criterias